Valikahn/TryHackMe-Jr-Penetration-Tester/README.md

 ## Accuracy and Maintenance

 TryHackMe periodically updates, replaces or retires rooms and learning paths.
-Links, room sequences and path content may therefore change after a write-up is published.
+Links, room sequences and path content may therefore change after a writeup is published.

-Each write-up should be treated as a record of the room as it appeared on the date documented.
+Each writeup should be treated as a record of the room as it appeared on the date documented.
 Where a material change is identified, the relevant page may be updated or marked as archived.

-If you notice a broken link, outdated instruction, formatting problem, technical error or any other noticeable issue within a write-up, please report it through the GitHub repository's **[Issues](https://github.com/Valikahn/TryHackMe-Jr-Penetration-Tester/issues)** tab.
+If you notice a broken link, outdated instruction, formatting problem, technical error or any other noticeable issue within a writeup, please report it through the GitHub repository's **[Issues](https://github.com/Valikahn/TryHackMe-Jr-Penetration-Tester/issues)** tab.
 When raising an issue, include the name of the affected writeup, a brief description of the problem and, where possible, the relevant section or line.

 Constructive corrections are welcome and help keep the repository accurate, useful and maintainable.